All Episodes

 Democrats meeting again to discuss agenda and vision.

-It's supposed to be heartstopping, earth-shattering, stop the presses type event.
+It's supposed to be heart-stopping, earth-shattering, stop the presses type event.

-Intellectuals in the center and on the left are debating how to sharpen the party's identity and present a clear alternative to the conservatism that's dominated political thought for generations.
+With Democrats increasingly optimistic about this year's midterm elections, that's right, because they're even referring to Nancy Pelosi as Speaker-to-B Pelosi, and optimistic about the landscape for 2008, intellectuals in the center and on the left are debating how to sharpen the party's identity and present a clear alternative to the conservatism that's dominated political thought for generations.

-See, the first problem is getting intellectuals involved, these these elites, these pointy heads that think they're smarter than everybody else in the room, if they can't figure out that they've already made clear that they are an alternative.
+See, the first problem is getting intellectuals involved, these elites, these pointy heads that think they're smarter than everybody else in the room, if they can't figure out that they've already made clear that they are an alternative.

 What do they think the Wellstone Memorial was?